eslamwael/Incorta-DevOps-Task/README.md

 These tasks are done on a local machine for development and testing using Linux distribution ( Ubuntu 18.04 or CentOS 7 to match the company's environment )

 ### Prerequisites
+As we will see in the second requirement, all the prerequisites will be installed for hosts via Ansible playbooks.

 You need to install the following on your linux distribution ( apt in Ubuntu, yum in CentOS )
 ```
 python3
+python3-venv
 ansible
 ```
-You need to install the following on your Python environment
+You need to install the following on your python virtual environment
 ```
 psutil : To retrieve information on system utilization
-datetime: To access current timestamp
 ```
 ## Requirement 1:
 **Python script *util.py* to automatically record system resources utilization on a Linux machine using psutil library** <https://pypi.org/project/psutil/>